eliasbagley/eliasbagley.github.io/_posts/2015-10-02-data-binding-using-cursor-adapter.markdown

 The `ContentProvider` in the `onCreateLoader` activity can be customized to provide filtering and sorting by passing in extra parameters.
 See the [`ContentProvider`][content-provider-doc-link] docs for more information.

 Great!
-Now anytime we save a new `Article` object into the database, the `CursorAdapter` will automatically display it in the ListView.
+Now anytime we save a new `Article` object into the database, the `CursorAdapter` will automatically display it in the `ListView`.

 In summary: